t-ega/Airbnb-Clone/README.md

     - Enable email sending features using a worker e.g RabbitMQ

 ### TODO
-- [X] Create a Rake task to automatically delete blacklisted token after they have expired.
+- [X] Create a Rake task to automatically delete blacklisted JWT Auth tokens after they have expired.
+- [] Create a Rake task to delete all tokens after they have expired
 - [] Create a cron job to run the rake task
 - [] Send a confirmation token after sign up.
-- [] Create a confirmation endpoint to validate confirmation tokens.
+- [X] Create a confirmation endpoint to validate confirmation tokens.
 - [] Use Pundit for Authorization

 ## User stories